 - Ask for implementation and change-management credits.
 Push for "implementation included" or a credit pool (e.g. 3–10 consulting days) you can spend on training, communications, or works council workshops.

-- Use competitive pressure deliberately.
-Arrive with at least one serious alternative quote and a clear walk-away number; vendors often move another 5–10% in the final round.
+- Use competitive pressure and SLA credits.
+Arrive with at least one serious alternative quote and a walk-away number, and tie 5–10% of annual fees to uptime and rollout SLAs so misses trigger credits, not apologies.

 The strongest deals combine this playbook with a clear scoring model for functionality, usability, and risk.
 Use RFPs and structured demos to compare vendors consistently instead of relying on gut feeling.